Sainaif/animalsys/README.md

 | `REDIS_HOST` | Redis host | `redis` |
 | `JWT_SECRET` | JWT signing key | (must change in production) |
 | `STORAGE_TYPE` | Storage type (`local` or `s3`) | `local` |

+### Organization Branding

+Organization-specific values now live directly in `docker-compose.yml`:

+- **Backend/seed**: edit the `ORG_*` variables under the `backend` service to change the foundation name, contact info, domain, and seed defaults.
+- **Frontend**: edit the `VITE_ORG_*` variables under the `frontend` service to sync the public/staff UI branding with the backend values.

+Customize those entries once and every container (including the seed script) will pick up the new identity automatically.

 ### Third-Party Services